-The 7 principles of genuine KPIs
+The 7 principles of meaningful KPIs

 Table of Contents

-The 7 characteristics of genuine KPIs
+The 7 characteristics of meaningful KPIs

 1. Domino effect: a bad score on a KPI can cause a domino effect of problems.
 Think of things like rescheduling, rework, waste, complaints, fines, image damage, extra costs, et cetera.
 Find out in your organization where most of the misery occurs or can occur.
 Then look at what the root cause of that misery is.